finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var asAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to list the Funds.
 Defaults to returning the latest version of each Fund if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing Funds; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the results.
-For example, to filter on the Fund type, specify \"id.Code eq 'Fund1'\".
+For example, to filter on the Fund code, specify \"id.Code eq 'Fund1'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var sortBy = new List<string>?(); // List<string>? | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\" (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'Fund' domain to decorate onto each Fund.
 These must take the format {domain}/{scope}/{code}, for example 'Fund/Manager/Id'. (optional)